 But the low moisture content also means that not much soil is removed,

-so this method results mostly in surface cleaning.
+so this method mostly results in only surface cleaning.
 Some foams are

-difficult to rinse out even with multiple cleanings and may interfere with later
+difficult to rinse out even with multiple cleanings and may interfere with

 Originally designed for use on commercial carpeting, bonnet cleaning uses

-a round absorbent pad, or bonnet, which is attached to the bottom of a rotary floor
+a round absorbent pad, or bonnet, attached to the bottom of a rotary floor

 machine.
 Detergent is sprayed onto the carpet; then the pad is rotated

 over the surface, removing soil that adheres to it.
-When one

-of the
+When one side of the

 loosened dirt particles are never removed and simply work their way deeper

-into the carpet pile; use of low-quality detergent, too much detergent,
+into the carpet pile; using low-quality detergent, too much detergent,

-or overly concentrated detergent may lead to a build-up of a
+or overly concentrated detergent may produce a build-up of sticky residue

-sticky residue

 on carpet fibers.
-And since firms that use the bonnet method rarely
+And since companies that use the bonnet method rarely

-utilize a rinse process, repeated cleanings can overload the carpet
+utilize a rinse process, repeated cleanings can overload the carpet with

 Absorbent Dry Compounds